levante-hackathon-2026/levante-hackathon-2026.github.io/data-access.md

 If you cannot attend the “Accessing and using the LEVANTE data” session, please follow the instructions below to set up data access _before_ your first tutorial session if you would like to follow along.

-**The PositCloud link and GitHub repo will be made available to registered attendees at the start of the event.**

 #### Completing data access requirements on Redivis

 Permission to access the data is granted via [Redivis](https://redivis.com/), a data-sharing platform used for all LEVANTE datasets.
 Accessing any LEVANTE data requires users to make an account, join the LEVANTE organization, and e-sign a Data Use Agreement, all through the Redivis platform.